-All students seeking degrees or certificates of 30 credit hours or more must be assessed according to the Comprehensive Assessment Policy (see p.
-45).
-Students who place into Adult Education and Literacy classes will not be considered eligible for degree or certificate-seeking status, but instead will be changed to a "Course Enrollee" status by the Office of Admissions and Records.
+All students seeking a credential (degree or certificate) at Parkland must be assessed according to the Comprehensive Assessment Policy (see p.
+43).
+Students who qualify for Adult Education classes (see p.
+18) will not be considered eligible for degree or certificate-seeking status, but instead will be changed to a "Course Enrollee" status by the Office of Admissions and Records.

 Admission to the college does not ensure admission to a particular course or program of study; some students may be required to enroll in specific courses before taking others.
-Admission to health career programs is selective; see Health Career Program Admission information, following.
+Admission to health career programs is selective; see Health Career Program Admission information (see p.
+23).

 Because of state regulations, students who apply to Associate in Arts, Associate in Science, Associate in Engineering Science, or Associate in Fine Arts degree transfer programs will be accepted to the college but may be admitted to the program on a provisional basis until certain minimum entrance requirements are satisfied.
-See Transfer Program Admission, following.
+See Transfer Program Admission on p.25.